samu4/samu4/README.md

 # Hello there, Data Science Community👋

-Samuel is currently working as Data Analyst with Bank of Kigali.
+Samuel is currently working as BI Data Analyst with Bank of Kigali.

 I am Kenyan by birth, holding MSC in Mathematical sciences and 4 years Bachelor degree in Mathematics🌱.